hamza-yameen/python/README.md

 If you're a beginner wanting to learn Python or an experienced developer seeking to expand your knowledge, this repo will help you.

-## I will cover the following topics and more:
+## I covered the following topics and more:

 - Python syntax and language basics